Alecadabra/CG/Assignment/README.md

 ./bin/assignment/assignment__assignment
 ```

 If all goes well, the game window should pop up.

-If in a VM, you may
-need to change the mouse settings for the mouse input to work
+If in Virtualbox, you may need to disable mouse integration for
-correctly, e.g. disable mouse integration in Virtualbox.
+the mouse input to work correctly.

 ---